-The first function is provide selected Ignatius students with violin repair skills sufficient to address violin maintenance and playability adjustment services for tuition-free music programs serving low-income families, and then mentor new club members as they come on board.
-This follows a classic learning pattern in poverty schools around the world.
+The first function is provide selected Ignatius students with violin repair skills sufficient to address violin maintenance and playability adjustment services for tuition-free music programs serving low-income families.

-The second function of StringWizards is non profit management with an eye to college readiness for volunteer interns.
+The second function of StringWizards is inspiring tomorrow's non-profit leaders.
 We are a collegiate level, multi-discipline, social entrepreneurship experience.
+Come and see for yourself.
 There are three course outcomes for the shop participants

 Learn violin repair,